 I’ve been back home for over a week now.
-After two months in Europe, I’ve come back to my friends, good drinks, Cheap Charlies, amazing food, great weather, and chaotic excitement.
+After two months in Europe, I’ve come back to my friends, good drinks, Cheap Charlie’s, amazing food, great weather, and chaotic excitement.
 Yes, I’ve come back to Bangkok.
 Though born and raised in Boston, I consider Bangkok home now.
-When people ask me where I live I usually say Bangkok, even though I really consider myself homeless since there is no apartment waiting for me anywhere in the world.
+When people ask me where I live, I usually say Bangkok, even though I really consider myself homeless, since there’s no apartment waiting for me anywhere in the world.
 Such is the life of a nomad!

-They say home is where the heart is and while Boston is always “home” it is more the place I was born and raised.
-As we grow older and mature, we change and sometimes the place we grew up in doesn’t change with us.
-I’ve already written about the joys and downsides to coming back to where you were born so I won’t delve into that here.
+They say home is where the heart is and while Boston is always “home,” it’s more the place I was born and raised.
+As we grow older and mature, we change, and sometimes the place we grew up in doesn’t change with us.
+I’ve already written about the joys and downsides of coming back to where you were born, so I won’t delve into that here.

-But, for me, one of the best parts about exploring the world is seeing all the new places you realize you could call home.
-I’ve come across many places where I have thought “yeah, I could live here.”
+But for me, one of the best parts about exploring the world is seeing all the new places you realize you could call home.
+I’ve come across many places where I’ve thought, “yeah, I could live here.”
 (The most recent being Stockholm.)
-I love that because it makes me realize that home is not one place in the world.
+I love that, because it makes me realize that home isn’t one place in the world.
 It’s not one set location.
 It doesn’t have to be the place you grew up in.
 It’s the place where the energy and vibe matches your own.

 Thailand is that for me.
-Living in Bangkok has taught me a lot, I love the street food here, the chaos of the streets, the traffic, the outdoor vendors, the fact that every night of the week is some new social event or that there’s a place where everybody knows your name.
-(The expat bar Cheap Charlies- everyone goes there!)
+Living in Bangkok has taught me a lot.
+I love so many things here: the street food, the chaos of the streets, the traffic, the outdoor vendors, the fact that every night of the week is some new social event, that there’s a place where everybody knows your name.
+(The expat bar Cheap Charlie’s.
+Everyone goes there!)

-Bangkok, Paris, Amsterdam—these are the cities I see myself in now.
+Stockholm, Paris, Amsterdam—these are the cities I see myself in now.
 These are the next new opportunities for me.
-This is where home could be.
+They’re where home could be.
 But for now, when I think of home, I think of Bangkok.
 For the whole week leading up to my flight, all I could think about was the city, the country, the tropical islands.

-And now I am back for too short a time.
+And now I’m back for too short a time.
 On December 3, I go to New Zealand.
 Two and a half weeks away.
 In Thailand, that time just flies by.
-There is a lot to do before then and, while I won’t be sad leaving the city to explore the world, I already look forward to coming back.
+There’s a lot to do before then, and while I won’t be sad leaving the city to explore the world, I already look forward to coming back.